 How to Throw a Fondue Party (Or Not)

 Back in January when we were enjoying our Fish Fiesta, we thought of a few potential ideas for February’s 3C1K post.
 Ultimately, we decided that fondue would be perfect.
-It is “romantic,” which was fitting for February, it is delicious, and it sounded like the perfect eating event for a little pre-BeerFest lunch with friends or for a romantic date with a partner or companionship you can get at the skipthegames escort website online.
+It is “romantic,” which was fitting for February such as what you can get on the home page, it is delicious, and it sounded like the perfect eating event for a little pre-BeerFest lunch with friends or for a romantic date with a partner or companionship you can get at the skipthegames escort website online.
 We chose a cheese fondue and a chocolate fondue, along with numerous “dippers.”
 Both recipes sounded rather simple, so we figured “what could possibly go wrong?”

 Everything started out great.
 In fact, it was better than great!
 Not only were the “three cooks” present, but we also had an honorary guest cook (and our significant others, who sat the cooking part out).
 Our friend, Jordan, joined us in the kitchen, and we were so happy to have her!
 It’s a shame that her first 3C1K didn’t turn out to be all that great.
 Even still, we did have fun.